blockchainsllc/in3-docs/docs/spec.md

 ### Updates of the NodeRegistry

 In ethereum the deployed code of an already existing smart contract cannot be changed.
-This means, that as soon as the Registry smart contract gets updated, the address would change which would result in changing the address of the smart contract containing the nodelist in each client and device.
+This means, that as soon as the Registry smart contract gets updated, the address would change which would result in changing the address of the smart contract containing the nodeList in each client and device.

 In order to solve this issue, the registry is divided between two different deployed smart contracts:
-* `NodeRegistryData`: a smart contract to store the nodelist
+* `NodeRegistryData`: a smart contract to store the nodeList
 * `NodeRegistryLogic`: a smart contract that has the logic needed to run the registry

 There is a special relationship between those two smart contracts: The NodeRegistryLogic "owns" the NodeRegistryData.
 This means, that only he is allowed to call certain functions of the NodeRegistryData.
 In our case this means all writing operations, i.e. he is the only entity that is allowed to actually be allowed to store data within the smart contract.
 We are using this approach to make sure that only the NodeRegistryLogic can call the register, update and remove functions of the NodeRegistryData.
 In addition, he is the only one allowed to change the ownership to a noew contract.
 Doing so results in the old NodeRegistryLogic to lose write access.